cuter-testing/cuter/README.md

 1. **Erlang/OTP**

-  Using a pre built package or binaries will not suffice.
-If your code calls any function from the Erlang's library modules, then CutEr will try to access the source code of these modules.
-You will need to build and install Erlang/OTP form source.
+  Using a pre built package or binaries will not suffice if the library's modules have not been compiler with debug information.
+  In which case, you will need to build and install Erlang/OTP form source.

   Download the latest [Erlang/OTP source code](http://www.erlang.org/download.html) or clone the Erlang/OTP github repository: